Grim-/Outward.Mount/README.md

 For any bug reports please visit the mount-mod channel of the [Outward Modding Discord](https://discord.gg/zKyfGmy7TR).

+### Due to a mistake on my part in setting up the mod package correctly, you may need to uninstall the mod entirely and reinstall version 1.0.3 or greater.
+Sorry for this!

 **Currently I consider this 'early access' as there quite a few moving parts, I hope to have caught the majority of them but I can't promise a bug-free experience so you might want to back up your saves before installing it, I have found nothing game breaking so far...**

 The base mod comes with 3 types of mounts each with a few variations.